GoogleCloudPlatform/python-docs-samples/appengine/flexible/tasks/README.md

 ## Creating a queue

-To create a queue using the Cloud SDK, use the following gcloud command:å
+To create a queue using the Cloud SDK, use the following gcloud command:

 ```
 gcloud tasks queues create my-appengine-queue